sidmsmith/manhattan-app-usage-dashboard/manhattan_dashboard/README.md

 ## Overview

-The Home Assistant configuration consists of four main components:
+The Home Assistant configuration consists of five main components:

 1. **Automation** - Receives webhook events from apps and triggers the Python script
 2. **Python Script** - Processes webhook data and fires HA events into the database
+3. **AppDaemon** - Listens for events and writes to both MariaDB (local) and Neon PostgreSQL (cloud)
-3. **SQL Sensors** - Query the HA database to aggregate and format event data
+4. **SQL Sensors** - Query the HA database to aggregate and format event data
-4. **Template Sensors** - Aggregate totals across all individual app sensors
+5. **Template Sensors** - Aggregate totals across all individual app sensors

 ## Complete Setup Guide